Jeiwan/uniswapv3-book/content/docs/milestone_3/liquidity-calculation.md

     return amount * q96 / (pb - pa)
 ```

-Let's implement them in Solidity so we could calculate liquidity in `Manager.mint` function.
+Let's implement them in Solidity so we could calculate liquidity in the `Manager.mint()` function.

 ## Implementing Liquidity Calculation for Token X